rust-in-blockchain/rust-in-blockchain/draft/RiB-Newsletter-#14-July-2020.md

-The [Awesome Blockchain Rust][abr] project, which is maintained by [Sun][sunhuachuang] under the [rust-in-blockchain GitHub org][riborg], has received a stream of updates recently, and is now published [as Awesome-RiB page on rustinblockchain.org][abr-rib].
+The [Awesome Blockchain Rust][abr] project, which is maintained by [Sun][sunhuachuang] under the [rust-in-blockchain GitHub org][riborg], has received a stream of updates recently, and is now published as [the Awesome-RiB page on rustinblockchain.org][abr-rib].

 It's a pretty good resource for finding blockchain-related Rust projects, with links to many of the more prominant and mature projects noted in the RiB newsletter.